Chapter 2: In Which Justin Trudeau Makes an Indecent Proposal,

 “It would just be a few fake dates and the occasional state function,” he presses.
 “Two or three hours a week, tops.”

 “Why are you asking me?” you say finally.
-“You’ve nothing but a jerk to me ever since we met.
+“You’ve been nothing but a jerk to me ever since we met.
 Well, except for that one time you saved me from choking on a piece of candy.”

 “You’re the MP most at risk of losing your seat in this election,” he says matter-of-factly.
 “You don’t have a lot of name recognition, and you only won a seat in the first place by committing election fraud.
 But if you were dating the prime minister…” he smiles confidently.
 “This wouldn’t just help my popularity—it would help yours, too.
 But the whole thing is only going to work if I can keep it a secret.
 That’s why I have to choose someone who has as much to lose as I do.”